stefwrite/jupyter4training/README.md

 ## Question type: multiple choice, one or more answers

 One of the code cells in [quiz-testing.jpynb](https://github.com/stefwrite/jupyter4training/blob/main/quiz-testing.ipynb) uses the checkbox widget multiple times to set up a multiple choice question with one or more answer choices.
-Here's what that output should look like when you run the cell, both before and after responding to the question:
+When running the notebook with ipywidgets (e.g. installed locally or with CI), here's what that output should look like when you run the cell, both before and after responding to the question:

 <img src="images/jupyter-question-multiplechoicemultipleanswer.png">